 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
+Notes Some wear and tear was noted to older style fittings and future upgrading may be required however within the limitations of our inspection, no significant defects were noted.
+No tests have been undertaken of the system and no inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage